VR9500 Secure Operation

 First, the VR9500 has two types of memory, Flash Memory and RAM.
 The Flash stores the embedded operating system, called IOBox, the license key information that enables different test modes to operate in the VibrationVIEW software, and the calibration factors for the controller – but no test data is held in Flash Memory.

-The test data is stored on the RAM.
+The test data is stored in RAM.
 This is volatile memory and the contents are erased each time the VR9500 is power cycled, i.e., turned off and then turned back on.
 In fact, our approved process for clearing data from the VR9500 hardware is to power-cycle the unit.

 Test data is retained on the PC connected to a VR9500 during a test.
 However, if the VR9500 is power-cycled and then connected to a new PC, that new PC will not have access to older test data.